Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: Introduction

 Recently, Simpson and Visser used the Schwarzschild metric with a regularization procedure, $r^2 \to r^2 + a^2$, where $a$ is the regularization parameter, to obtain the so-called black-bounce solutions \cite{matt}.
-This regularization method essentially removes the point where the singularity existed, along with its surrounding neighborhood, thereby creating a sort of wormhole within a black hole.
+This regularization method essentially removes the point where the singularity existed along with its surrounding neighborhood, thereby creating a sort of wormhole within a black hole.
 These spacetimes can be classified as two-way traversable wormholes ($a > 2m$), one-way wormholes ($a = 2m$), and regular black holes with symmetric horizons ($a < 2m$), where $a$ represents the throat of the wormhole.
 In the case $a = 2m$, the event horizon coincides with the position of the wormhole's throat, and in this situation, we have what is called a black throat.
-In works \cite{INTRO8, INTRO9}, it was verified that the matter content associated with the Simpson-Visser metric is a combination of nonlinear electrodynamics and a phantom scalar field, where the electromagnetic source is a magnetic charge.
+In works \cite{INTRO8, INTRO9}, it was verified that the matter content associated with the Simpson-Visser metric is a combination of NED and a phantom scalar field, where the electromagnetic source is a magnetic charge.
 It is important to note that these same solutions can also be obtained by considering an electrically charged source \cite{INTRO10}.

 Following Simpson and Visser's work, a wide range of scenarios have been explored.
-These include modifications in the area functions \cite{INTRO11}, modifications in the mass of the object making it depend on the radial coordinate \cite{MM2}, and a regularization of the Reissner–Nordström spacetime \cite{RN1, RN2}.
+These include modifications to area functions \cite{INTRO11}, modifications to the mass of the object that makes it depend on the radial coordinate \cite{MM2}, and a regularization of the Reissner–Nordström spacetime \cite{RN1, RN2}.
 Furthermore, there are works in the context of modified gravity \cite{INTRO12, INTRO13, INTRO14}, non-conservative theory \cite{INTRO15}, Braneworld \cite{INTRO16}, and black strings \cite{INTRO17, INTRO18, INTRO19}.
 This class of solutions has also been extended to spherically symmetric and stationary spacetimes \cite{RN1, INTRO21, INTRO18, INTRO23}, as well as to the study of light deflection and gravitational lensing effects \cite{INTRO24, INTRO25, INTRO26, INTRO27, INTRO28}.
-In the mass limit tending to zero, the Simpson-Visser spacetime transforms into the topologically charged Ellis-Bronnikov spacetime, and in this context, quantum systems were explored \cite{INTRO29, INTRO30, INTRO31, INTRO32, INTRO33, INTRO34}.
+In the mass limit tending to zero, the Simpson-Visser spacetime transforms into the topologically charged Ellis-Bronnikov spacetime, and in this context quantum systems were explored \cite{INTRO29, INTRO30, INTRO31, INTRO32, INTRO33, INTRO34}.